 The stove is a cylinder about a foot in diameter, weighing a little more than 10 kilograms.
 It has 3-inch ceramic interior with a 6-inch chimney-like tube that channels the heat directly to the grill where the pot sits.
 The stove recirculates the fuels to make sure it burns completely, making it both cost-effective and clean.
 It uses half as much fuel as the typical stove it is designed to replace, and releases 80% less emissions.
 And, compared to an LPG (liquid petroleum gas), it is cheap.
 It is a product that is designed for the poorest, and has the potential to be a major success.
 But one of the biggest problems with products designed for the poor is that they are not economically-viable.
 People around the world generally use the same rationale for buying a product – all things considered, is it cheaper than the alternative.
 We went to interview users of the stove to find out whether this is really the case.

 The alternative in the Philippines is a stove called a “kalan.”
 It is basically a ceramic pot with a hole cut in the bottom for airflow.
-The charcoal burns on a concave grill, and the pot rests on the top of the pot.
+The charcoal burns on a multipurpose concave grill (on which you can probably try out any of the many DIY BBQ island ideas you get online).
+The pot rests on the top of the pot.
 It is better than a three-stone stove, but still inefficient compared to alternatives.
 There is no recirculation of fuel and heat is lost through the edges.
 But, at only 20-40 pesos per stove (USD $0.50 to $1), it is cheap.
 In contrast, the Envirofit stove costs 1,500 pesos (USD $30) and is financed through a microfinance loan.
 Accounting for interest, the true cost is closer to 1,900 pesos (USD $40).
 The Envirofit stove has a 5-year warranty, so it needs to generate at least $39 in savings over its lifespan to be cost-effective.

 This particular Envirofit model – the B-1200 – burns wood (others burn charcoal).
 On average, to cook a single pot of rice requires three sticks of wood and will take 15-20 minutes.
 Using a kalan stove, the same pot would require at least six sticks and takes about a half an hour.
 Some women collect sticks on their own, some buy them at the market.
 One woman we interviewed cooks three meals per day and used to pay 60 pesos ($1.50) every two weeks for wood.
 With the Envirofit stove, she uses half as much wood, for an annual savings of 780 pesos.
 Based purely on fuel savings, the payback period is about two and half years.
 But the kalan stove is prone to breaking and needs to be replaced more often.
 So the real break-even for someone using the stove every day is closer to two years.